gillianbc/in28mins-spring/mvc/README.md

 From course:  https://www.udemy.com/course/spring-tutorial-for-beginners/learn/lecture/5783088

-The tutor's sourcecode is here:
+The tutor's sourcecode is here.
+Read the various md files for the steps:

 https://github.com/in28minutes/spring-master-class/tree/master/02-basic-web-application